ch-var/SMART/README.md

 Having issues?
 =============

-If you are experiencing any problems using **SMART**, do not hesitate to contact us at varnava.haris@gmail.com or a.Efstathiou@euc.ac.cy.
+If you are experiencing any problems using **SMART**, do not hesitate to contact us at varnava.haris@gmail.com or a.efstathiou@euc.ac.cy.

 Attribution